desert rock formations in front of pink and yellow sky

 Who gets multiple sclerosis?

 People are most often diagnosed with multiple sclerosis between the ages of 20 and 40, but the condition does occur in both older adults and children.
-While we see MS in most ethnic groups, it’s most common in white people of Northern European descent.
+We see MS develop in all racial and ethnic backgrounds.
 Women are two to three times more likely than men to develop MS.

 It’s important to note that MS is not a genetic disease.
 However, there is a risk that can be inherited from family members that contributes to the abnormal immune response.
 For example, if you have no inherited risk of developing MS, your chances of developing the condition are one in 1,000.
 If you have a first-degree relative—a mom or dad with MS—the odds of developing MS are one in 200.
 In the event you were to have an identical twin with MS, the odds of developing the condition would be one in four.